Image of hydrogen calcination technology and machines

 The Yarwun Hydrogen Calcination Pilot will demonstrate the viability of using hydrogen in the calcination process, where hydrated alumina is heated to temperatures of up to 1,000 degrees Celsius.

-In a A$111 million partnership with Sumitomo Corporation, and federal government’s Australian Renewable Energy Agency (ARENA) and Central Queensland Hydrogen Hub (CQH2), we’re building a 2.5MW electrolyser on-site to supply hydrogen to the Yarwun refinery, which Sumitomo will operate to supply more than 250 tonnes of hydrogen per year to the refinery.
+In a A$111 million partnership with Summit Hydrogen Gladstone, a 100% subsidiary of Sumitomo Corporation, and federal government’s Australian Renewable Energy Agency (ARENA) and Central Queensland Hydrogen Hub (CQHH), we’re building a 2.5MW electrolyser on-site to supply hydrogen to the Yarwun refinery, which Sumitomo will operate to supply more than 250 tonnes of hydrogen per year to the refinery.

 We’re also retrofitting one of Yarwun’s 4 calciners so it can operate at times with a hydrogen burner.